linuxsimba/kubernetes-cumulus-l3-clos/README.md

 * Install [Vagrant](https://vagrantup.com) and [vagrant-libvirt version](https://github.com/vagrant-libvirt/") v0.39.1.
 Install vagrant 1.8.7.
 Vagrant 1.9+ has bugs.
 * change to the `./vagrant directory`
+* Make sure no other KVM instances created by Vagrant.
+There could be a UDP port conflict that causes the VMs to fail.
 * Install any missing vagrant plugins

 ```